apoorvalal/richcli/README.md

-# RichCLI
+# `richcli`: user-friendly terminal interfaces

-User-friendly Terminal User Interfaces (TUI) for venerable but intimidating unix tools (`ffmpeg, pdftk`), built with the Rich Python library.
-I can almost never remember the exact syntax for pdftk or ffmpeg commands but know that they can basically do everything I want, so I built these tools to make it easier to perform common operations on PDFs and media files.
+User-friendly Terminal User Interfaces (TUI) for venerable but intimidating unix tools (`ffmpeg, pdftk`), built with the [rich](https://rich.readthedocs.io/en/stable/introduction.html) python library for modern terminal interfaces.

+Remembering the flags and positional arguments for pdftk or ffmpeg commands is challenging and error-prone but they can also basically do most things you might want, so I built this CLI (ably assistant by claude) to make it easier to perform common operations.
+It also includes a generic CLI builder that can be used to build up any command line call interactively; this functionality is demoed below with pandoc.

 ## Features

-- PDF Tools: Terminal UI for pdftk and ghostscript operations
+### PDF Tools: Terminal UI for pdftk and ghostscript operations
   - Extract pages
   - Merge PDFs
   - Compress PDFs